Assessment

 Compulsory elements vary from module to module.
 By default, all modules have the following compulsory element:

-• Achieve an overall minimum mark of 4 in each of the assessment components of a module (Continual Assessment including coursework and class tests; Exam; etc).
+- achieve an overall minimum mark of 4 in each of the assessment components of a module (Coursework including class tests; Exam; etc).

-All sub-Honours modules have the following compulsory elements:
+All sub-Honours modules have in addition the following compulsory elements:

 Some modules also specify other compulsory elements including, but not limited to, coursework.
 It is very important that students check the details for each of their modules, specified on the module pages.